flisanp/ms2-barcelona-guide/README.md

 **Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has an hover effect so when the user hovers over the different pages the text changes color.
 The same color is used to show which page the user is currently on.
 The navbar has links to the landing page *HOME*, the weather forecast *WEATHER* and to the contact form *CONTACT*.

 **Home** - The landing page features a hero image and on top of the image is a heading with the text "Barcelona city guide" to clearly state what the site is about.
 Underneath the heading are four *Call to action buttons* that are linked to a *Google map*.
 The map, which is the most significant feature on the site, is located undeneath the buttons and gives a view over Barcelona.
 When the user clicks on a button different *markers* appear on the map and every marker has an icon that clearly indicates which category the user is currently viewing.
 When the user clicks on a marker a *info window* opens where they can find the name of the location and the prime information.
-In every info window there is a link to the locations website so the user easyily can find out more about the places they are interested in.
+In every info window there is a link to the locations website so the user easily can find out more about the places they are interested in.
 When you scroll down the page a scroll to top button appears that gives the user a shortcut to the top of the page.
 In the bottom left corner the user can find a toggle *share button* that expands when they click it and provides the user  with several ways to share the site on different social media platforms.
 They also have the possibility to send it by mail or to print it.

 **Weather** - The *weather forecast* is located below the map and also reachable at all times through a link in the navbar.
 It's displaying a 7 day forecast over Barcelona with distinct icons which gives the user an indication of what the weather will look like the following week.
 To the left it displays the current weather.